 So, for example, if you were on round 6, doing increase 1, 4 sc, instead of going to increase 1, 5 sc on the next round, keep doing increase 1, 4 sc, until the circle lies flat.
 Once it flattens out, pick up the sequence of the ‘formula’ again.

-Or you can crochet a decorative edging such as a shell stitch all the way around the circle.
-Your circles need not be limited to single crochet, half double crochet or double crochet.
+Your circles need not be limited to single crochet, half double crochet, or double crochet.
 You can use a combination of stitches and colors to make your circles into flowers or owls or anything circular!
 You can use a granny stitch to make a ‘granny circle’.
-It is done the same way as the squares without any corners.
+It is done the same way as the granny squares without any corners.

 What to Make With Crochet Circles